camgitblame/coach/README.md

 ## How to Use

-1. **Choose a speaking mode:**
+1. **Choose a public speaking mode:**
-   - Elevator Pitch (30s-2min): Quick personal/product introduction
+   - Elevator Pitch: Quick personal/product introduction
-   - Lightning Talk (3-5min): Concise technical presentation
+   - Lightning Talk: Concise technical presentation
-   - Product Demo (2-10min): Software or product walkthrough
+   - Product Demo: Software or product walkthrough
-   - Project Update (1-5min): Status report for teams
+   - Project Update: Status report for teams
-   - Thesis Defense (5-10min): Academic argument presentation
+   - Thesis Defense: Academic argument presentation

 2. **Configure your session:**
    - **Topic**: What you'll be speaking about